Activating the Arches

 The metatarsals are the five “palm bones” of your feet.
 The head of a metatarsal is the joint where it meets the toe it is connected to.
 The head of the fourth metatarsal is at the base of the fourth toe (the one next to the pinky toe).

-Like most of our lessons, this one can be studied out of context, but you may find additional learning value by approaching it in the order of the collection it’s in.
+Like most of our lessons, Activating the Arches is self-contained learning that can be studied outside of these contexts, but you may find additional value by studying it in order in its collection, or in the Deep Dives it is in.

 Members and Patrons.
 Learn more or login: